DavidCarl/loraRatchetThesis/raspberry/README.md

 ### Config files

 We made config files for the code, all the config files can be found in the respective directories, client & server.

+The config files required for the ed and as is located in the directories, and are called `keys.json` for the as and `config.json`, `keys.json` for the ed.
+All the config files need to be alongside the binary on the raspberry pi for them to load.